serge-m/serge-m.github.io/content/2019-04-26-computer-vision-libraries.md

+---
 Title: Computer vision libraries
 Author: SergeM
 Date: 2019-04-26 08:30:00
 Slug: computer-vision-libraries
+aliases: [/computer-vision-libraries.html]
-Tags: computer vision, cv, vision
+Tags: [ computer vision, cv, vision]
+---

 So, what else is there except for opencv...